tymyrddin/purple/source/docs/systems-architecture/the-role.md

 None of this is irrational.
 The emotional responses to architectural change reflect real considerations about competence, identity, and continuity.
-An architect who treats these responses as obstacles to be overcome, rather than as information about the implementation landscape, will encounter resistance that grows rather than diminishes.
+An architect who treats these responses as obstacles to be overcome, rather than as information about the implementation landscape, will encounter resistance that grows.
-The same design, arrived at in a way that acknowledged those concerns rather than bypassing them, often produces entirely different outcomes.
+The same design, arrived at in a way that acknowledged those concerns, often produces entirely different outcomes.

 The emotional layer also applies to the architect's own relationship with their work.
 Architects who have invested